-“My treasured one, more than anything, I long for you to know exactly who you already are in Me.”
+“My flawless bride, more than anything, I long for you to know exactly who you already are in Me.”

-“This is vital, because people act out who they believe they are.”
+“This is vital, because people act out of who they believe they are.”

-“It’s likely that you view yourself in one of three different ways since you believed in Me.”
+“It’s likely that you view yourself in one of three different ways since you believed into Me.”